PasuSewa/Desktop-FrontEnd/README.md

 1. REACT_APP_ENV_LOCAL: If there is nothing, the app will asume that the environment is "production", else, if there is anything, the app will change to "local" / "development" environment.
    <br/>
    <br/>
-2. REACT_APP_USE_LOCAL_API: If empty, the app will call the production api, else, it will use http://localhost:8000/api (see src/misc/ajaxManajer.ts to change the base uri for both options).
+2. REACT_APP_USE_LOCAL_API: If empty, the app will call the production api, else, it will use http://localhost:8000/api (see src/hooks/useApi.ts to change the base uri for both options).
    <br/>
    <br/>
-   Once you are done with all of that, the last thing is to run
+   Once you are done with all of that, the last thing is to run the following:

     `npm install`